 Fire Alarm Systems – Commercial

 Planning out the alarm system is a very important step in the process.
-Doing so helps ensure that the different areas of the building are monitored consistently, and devices & equipment are distributed to every appropriate location.
-CBS Electric technicians are dedicated to meeting high standards when it comes to mapping out, installing, testing and maintaining your fire alarm system.
+By doing so, it helps ensure that the different areas of the building are monitored consistently, and devices & equipment are set up at every appropriate location.
+Our technicians have high standards when it comes to mapping out, installing, testing and maintaining your fire alarm system.
 We take careful consideration when it comes to factors such as the number of employees, size of space, and type of business.

 Automatic Fire Sprinkler System